soutaro/nullarihyon/README.md

 ```

 With `--only-latest` option, Xcode warnings will be flushed every time you run build.
-And warnings on actually compiled files between the build will be shown.
+Warnings for files which is compiled during last build will be shown.

 # Fixing Warnings